a1k0n/a1k0n.github.io/_posts/2011-07-20-donut-math.markdown

 detail, and hopefully get approximately the same result.

 Here it is in Javascript:
-<button onclick="anim();">toggle animation</button>
+<button onclick="anim1();">toggle animation</button>
 <pre id="d" style="background-color:#000; color:#ccc;">
 </pre>

 At its core, it's a framebuffer and a Z-buffer into which I render pixels.
-Since it's just rendering relatively low-resolution ASCII art, all it does is plot pixels along the surface of the torus at fixed-angle increments, and does it densely enough that the final result looks solid.
-The "pixels" it plots are ASCII characters corresponding to the illumination value of the surface at each
-point: `.,-~:;=!*#$@` from dimmest to brightest.
+Since it's just rendering relatively low-resolution ASCII art, I massively cheat.
+All it does is plot pixels along the surface of the torus at fixed-angle increments, and does it densely enough that the final result looks solid.
+The "pixels" it plots are ASCII characters corresponding to the illumination value of the surface at each point: `.,-~:;=!*#$@` from dimmest to brightest.
+No raytracing required.

 So how do we do that?
 Well, let's start with the basic math behind 3D perspective rendering.
 The following diagram is a side view of a person